Dragon Con: Parade

 In 2002, Dragon Con began hosting a parade through downtown Atlanta, which ran from Centennial Olympic Park to the Marriott Marquis, and featured thousands of costumed participants.
 The parade is an annual event, televised by WUPA-TV and streamed online.

 Economic impact

 In 2015, Dragon Con attracted some 70,000+ attendees and had a direct economic impact of $65 million, as reported by the Atlanta Convention & Visitors Bureau in the Atlanta Business Chronicle.
 According to statistics provided by Georgia State University, Robinson College of Business, Dragon Con brought in over $21 million.

 Dragon Con routinely raises funds for designated charities.
 In 2005, Dragon*Con raised US$20,000 for the Leukemia & Lymphoma Society.
 Charity efforts continued with US$104,000 sent to the Atlanta Center for Self Sufficiency in 2016, including a US$50,000 corporate match.
 In 2013, fans voted in advance to determine the charities.
 From 2005 through 2012, the con raised and donated almost $224,000.
+In 2026, Dragon Con raised US$320,000 for Hope Atlanta.